 "Plan for Ultimate Gains" Custom Strength Program

 You've probably tried several generalized strength training programs before; you might even be on one now.
 Such mass-produced programs are not optimal because they don't take into account variables like injuries, equipment availability, and time constraints.
 With the "Plan for Ultimate Gains" (PUG), there's no reason to settle for less.

 Novice lifters.
 Most beginner programs are based on "bro science."
 Steer clear of them and run an effective program from day 1.

 Intermediate lifters struggling with plateaus.
 Beginner gains don't last forever.
 Your coach will determine the right progression to help you hit PRs again.

 Competitive powerlifters.
 Two of my coaches are drug-free raw lifters with meet wins under their belts, so you'll be in good hands before you step on the platform.

 - Athletes building strength for sports.
 We've helped rugby players, MMA fighters, and other athletes get stronger and build muscle.
-No crossfitters, please; after all, I said "for sports."
+No crossfitters, please; I said "for sports."

 How It Works

 Run your custom strength program for the full eight or sixteen week period.